News and stories from across the Rogue Valley and around the state, from RogueValleyMagazine.com

 Partly sunny, with a high near 56.

 Sunny, with a high near 58.

 Mostly sunny, with a high near 59.

-Arrests made in White City shooting incident.
-Yesterday at about 5 o’clock Jackson County Sheriff’s Office deputies were dispatched to a report of an adult male who was bleeding from his arm, requesting an ambulance in the area of Lakeview Dr. and Merry Lane in White City.
+On Sunday Jackson County Sheriff’s Office deputies were dispatched to a report of an adult male who was bleeding from his arm, requesting an ambulance in the area of Lakeview Dr. and Merry Lane in White City.

 Deputies arriving at the scene found the injuries were bullet wounds.
 Shortly after the initial report, deputies were advised that a suspicious vehicle had left the scene at a high speed driving recklessly.
 The two events were believed to be related.